 Experts believe that rabbits twitch their noses because twitching moves about the sensitive smelling organs in their noses and exposes them to more air.
 This means that they are more likely to smell a scent, even if there is very little of it in the air.
 This is very important if there is a predator around, as it will alert the rabbit to danger long before the predator gets close enough to try to eat the rabbit.

 If a rabbit is very relaxed, its nose will not be twitching very fast at all.
 You may find that when you first get your rabbit, its nose twitches a lot when you are around.
 As it gets used to you and starts to become your friend, it will twitch its nose less.
-Of course, if it is feeding time, then your rabbits nose will twitch a great deal in anticipation of being fed.
+Of course, if it is feeding time, then your rabbit's nose will twitch a great deal in anticipation of being fed.

 Rabbits may also twitch their noses a lot when they are stressed or hot.
 If you see your rabbit lying in one place, breathing heavily and twitching its nose a lot and it is a hot day, see if you can cool the rabbit down.
 Providing shade will help, as will providing a frozen bottle of water for your rabbit to cuddle up to and cool down with.
-Make sure your rabbit can move away from the bottle, going from boiling to frostbitten is no fun for bunny!
-In the wild, rabbits burrow underground to get away from the head of the day.
+Make sure your rabbit can move away from the bottle, since going from boiling to frostbitten is no fun for a bunny!
+In the wild, rabbits burrow underground to get away from the heat of the day.
 Rabbits don't sweat or properly pant, which means it is very hard for them to cool down in the summer months.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.